 The rock-solid team at Cascade Game Foundry (CGF™) is composed of entertainment simulation experts from the former Aces Studio, Sports & Racing Studio, and other groups in the Microsoft Games Studios.
 Our unrivaled expertise and passion for simulations and entertainment software enables us to provide breathtakingly-accurate simulations for hardcore audiences, as well as compelling exploration gameplay for casual audiences.

 We bring a rich level of expertise in programming, design, production, art, and audio, across the PC, Xbox, mobile, and VR platforms.
 In addition to our independent releases, Infinite Scuba, Dive with Sylvia VR, and Rescue Bear Operation, we have also completed numerous bespoke projects for a diverse range of clients including Neil Young, BASE Entertainment, Imagine Exhibitions, EWI Worldwide, Victory Hill Exhibitions, ThoughtOps, Mimic Technologies, and Bridge Partners Consulting.
-Our team members have shipped dozens of successful titles in the Simulation, Action, Racing, Strategy, and Sports genres, including Microsoft Flight Simulator, Microsoft Train Simulator, Microsoft Combat Flight Simulator, Project Gotham Racing, Forza Motorsports, Alan Wake, Fable, Kinectimals, Halo, Shadowrun, NFL Fever 2000 – 2003, and many others.
+Our team members have also shipped dozens of successful titles in the Simulation, Action, Racing, Strategy, and Sports genres while working at Microsoft, including Microsoft Flight Simulator, Microsoft Train Simulator, Microsoft Combat Flight Simulator, Project Gotham Racing, Forza Motorsports, Alan Wake, Fable, Kinectimals, Halo, Shadowrun, NFL Fever 2000 – 2003, and many others.

 We build products that delight, amaze, and educate players about the world around them, using the latest game engineering, virtual reality, and social-media technologies.